microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

-# Steps From GitHub

-## Microsoft Learn LTI Tool Deployment Instructions
+# Microsoft Learn LTI Tool Deployment Instructions
 To deploy MS Learn LTI tool follow these steps:
 1. Clone the Deployment repository to your machine
 2. Make sure that you install: